 To find cheap flights, you need to avoid peak travel time.

 The cheapest time to fly is:

 - Christmas/New Year’s

-How cheap or expensive a flight will be, also vary a bit by destination, for example, if you would like to visit Kyoto in Japan, during the cherry blossom season, you cannot expect to find cheap flights, even if you book months in advance!
+How cheap or expensive a flight will be can vary a bit by destination.
+For example, if you want to visit Kyoto in Japan during the cherry blossom season, you cannot expect to find cheap flights, even if you book months in advance!

 For other times of the year, the “sweet spot” varies a lot, but this is usually what works best:

 - Domestic flights: 1 to 3 months in advance

 - International flights: 4 to 8 months in advance